useblocks/sphinx-needs/docs/directives/needimport.rst

       :post_template: post_template.rst

 The directive needs an absolute or relative path as argument.
-If the path is relative, an absolute path gets calculated with the folder of the **conf.py** as basedir.
+If the path is relative, an absolute path gets calculated based on the current document location.

 **:id_prefix:** can be used to add a prefix in front of all imported need ids.
 This may be useful to avoid duplicated ids.